-Below is an excerpt from our bbc engine and cam ad that uses the Bravo heads.
-This can give you an idea of what these heads are capable of on a common bbc pump gas engine build, set up to run on pump gas, with a compression ratio of approx. 10.1:1 These cams have been very popular for us, and are perfect for most bbc builds.
-We have sold many engines with these heads.
-These heads coupled with a single plane intake have shown to make up to 736 horse power at 6100-6200 rpm with the solid roller cam mentioned below.
+Below is an excerpt from our Super Pro Street bbc 572 engine and cam ad that uses these Bravo heads.
+This can give you an idea of what these heads are capable of on a 572 bbc engine build, set up to run on 100 octane fuel, with a compression ratio of approx. 12.1:1 We have sold many engines with these heads.
+These heads, coupled with a single plane intake, have made up to 823 horse power at 6100-6200 rpm with the solid roller cam mentioned below.
 Further down are some of our pump gas combos using milder hyd. roller cams for all around street rod use.
 Your results will vary depending on the size and type cam you have, as well as the compression ratio and engine size.

 This recent testing we have done with our special grind cams has proven that the Bravo 335 heads have the ability to make huge horse power numbers with the use of streetable cams, and safe compression ratios for use with pump gas.
 We recommend checking out our BBC engine ads for the full story on what to expect from these heads.
 We now use the Bravo 335 heads on all of our 496/505 and 540/555 engines.
 The 496/505 street rod dyno results are amazing.